‘Where we care about learning and each other’

-Spending time with Reverend Steve and our Open The Book team.
-Steve is our local vicar and we enjoy worshiping with him.
+Spending time with our Open The Book team.
 Open The Book visit the school every Wednesday and share stories and reflect with the children and staff.

 Having a school prayer.
 Our prayer is very important to us and we all enjoy saying our prayer together.
 We say our prayer before lunch each day.

 Our Christian values.
 Each term we focus closely on one of our 12 values.
 We weave this value into all aspects of school life.
 Every opportunity is taken to celebrate these values in children’s behaviour, both in school and also in events taking place in the local and wider communities.
 Interactive displays in the school building, class spiritual journeys and outdoor spaces encourage children to reflect on aspects of the values which are pertinent at the time.
 As a school we have chosen the values that we think are important to our children.